justinmahar/articulate-nlg/README.md

 - Define a "Persona" that has a vocabulary which defines how to generate coherent text.
 - Vocabularies use key strings that represent concepts, and function values that return the text to be generated.
-- Vocab concepts can be cross-referenced, makes for interesting results.
+- Vocab concepts can be cross-referenced, making for interesting results.

 One you construct a `Persona`, call `articulate("conceptName")` on the persona to generate text for that concept!